10-28-2019 04:04 AM - edited 02-21-2021 11:27 AM

-Hero 5 Black, Hero 6 Black, Fusion, Hero 7 Silver, Hero 7 Black, Hero 8 Black and Max also contain GPS.
+Hero 5 Black, Hero 6 Black, Fusion, Hero 7 Silver, Hero 7 Black, Hero 8 Black, Hero 9 Black and Max also contain GPS.
 The newer the camera, the more metadata streams (sensors) it contains.

 The Hero 4 Black can theoretically record metadata into the videos if attached to a Bluetooth metadata device.
 All the other mentioned cameras should be able to take in external Bluetooth telemetry too, although there is no documentation on how to achieve that.

 What other data streams exist?

 New cameras include multiple streams, such as: Exposure time, White balance (Kelvin and RGB), Sensor ISO, Average luminance, Image uniformity, Scene classification, Face coordinates and details (smiles), Predominant hue, Camera orientation, Image orientation, Gravity vector, Wind processing, Microphone is wet, AGC Audio level, Disparity matrix...
-In most cases tools to use these data easily do not exist yet, but you can convert the data to other formats (CSV, JSON...)
+In some cases tools to use these data easily do not exist yet, but you can convert the data to other formats (CSV, JSON...)

 Do edited or processed videos have metadata?

 Generally, no. Some of the GoPro processing software (Fusion Studio) does retain some of the metadata, but it's not something you can rely on.

 My performance stickers are showing mph but I need km/h (or vice-versa)

 On Android or iOS, try changing the language or regional settings of your phone to a country/language where the desired units (metric or imperial) apply.
 On Windows or macOS, the settings tab of Quik lets you change units.
 Other programs offer more flexibility with units and customization.